 Federal Perkins Loans are low-interest loans (5 percent interest) available to undergraduate and graduate students.
 Based on their demonstrated financial need, students may borrow up to \$4,000 each academic year and up to a maximum borrowing limit of \$20,000 for completing an undergraduate degree.
 The combined borrowing limit for completion of undergraduate and graduate study is \$40,000.
 Students borrow through the Federal Perkins Loan program at their school or college, and availability of funds is dependent on repayment of the school's previous borrowers and annual federal allocations to the program.
-Generally, loan amounts range from \$200 to \$2,400.
-Interest does not accrue on the loan, and there is no repayment while the student is enrolled at least half-time.
+Generally, Perkins loan awards at CSUF range from \$200 to \$2,400.
+Interest does not accrue on the loan, and no repayment is due while the student is enrolled at least half-time.
 Repayment begins nine months following graduation, withdrawal, or enrollment below half-time status.